felix-wg/learningResources/README.md

 ### Web Development
 I learned some HTML, CSS and Javascript in school but [W3Schools](https://www.w3schools.com/) is the resource that leveled up my web development skills.
 They provide a really easy introduction to web development and I still use this website if I need some help regarding HTML or CSS.
 But the point where everything was easier is when I switched out Javascript for Typescript in my Skillset.
-For Typescript I just used their own [Docs](https://www.typescriptlang.org/) to learn that.
+For Typescript I just used their own  to learn that.

 ### Frameworks
-react, nextjs
+react, nextjs coming soon

 ## Backend

 ## Other languages
-C, Python, C++, Java
+C, Python, C++, Java coming soon

 ## Workflows